-Maggie's Bark Park, a Williamson County Facility, is the 1st off-leash dog park in the great state of Tennessee and is located right behind our facility.
+Opened in 2001, Maggie's Bark Park, a Williamson County Facility, was the first off-leash dog park in the great state of Tennessee and is located right behind our facility.

 Features & Amenities